Surprisingly, even though TikTok is a 100% Chinese app it’s actually blocked in China.

 - Easy to install and use.

 - Offers one of the fastest VPN connections.

 How should I prepare before I arrive in China?

 If you want to use a VPN in China and are not an expert in technology (or just don’t have too much time to lose), then our advice is to download and install the VPN app that you choose before arriving in China.

 First of all because Google Play is also blocked in China, so if you have an Android device and arrive in China without a VPN, you’ll find yourself in a situation where you won’t be able to download any apps (at least not using Google Play).

-So it’s much better to act ahead of time and install the VPN a few days before entering the country.
+So it’s much better to act ahead and install the VPN a few days before entering the country.

-If you’re reading this article too late, or are already in China and haven’t yet installed a VPN, you can read this article to understand how to download a VPN from China.
+If you’re reading this article too late, or are already in China and haven’t yet installed a VPN, you can read our article about how to download a VPN from China.

-The procedure is a little bit more difficult but certainly not impossible!
+The procedure is a little bit more complicated but certainly not impossible!